 Yes, they are advertising as a FREE walking tour in Melbourne, however, by the end of the tour, they’d expect you to give some tip.
 I gave him $20, but I’ve seen some of the people in my group that gave $5-$10, and that should be okay.

 Another one on my bucket list is to see the iconic Brighton Beach Bathing Boxes.
 So the next day, no matter how cold the weather was, I pushed myself to see it.
 I know there are tons of other ways to get there without spending that much, but since I was struggling with the weather at the time, I decided to just get a cab instead.

 It took me about 30 minutes to get there and paid $40.00 for the cab.
-The moment I saw these 82 distinctive bathing boxes, I got a little teary.
-Just a little.
-Lol.
-I know it’s a bit shallow for most people, but to grow up in a third-world country with nothing, and to be able to see the places I only used to see on TVs, the internet, and postcards… that’s priceless to me.
-I never even thought I could go to places like these.
+The moment I saw these 82 distinctive bathing boxes, I got that giddy feeling as I was finally able to them in person.
+I know it’s a bit shallow for most people, but for someone who’s only used to seeing these places on TVs, the internet, and postcards, seeing them in person, that’s priceless.

 I stayed there for a few minutes, taking snaps, and selfies… Admiring each boxes’ art paintings, enjoying the moment… feeling the wind… listening to the sound of the ocean… It was so surreal.

 When I was ready to leave, I tried to find the nearest train station, however, I literally have no idea where to go.
-So again, I called 13-cabs and arranged a pickup.
-That cost me another $32.00.
-But that’s okay.
-Like what I said, it was a priceless experience.
+So again, I called 13-cabs and arranged a pickup, and that cost me another $32.00.

 This basically wraps up my trip to Melbourne.
 I wish I came during a better season.
 I could’ve seen more.
 But I don’t really feel that bad because I know one of these days, I’ll be back to explore further.